y3owk1n/dotmd.nvim/README.md

  event = "VeryLazy",
  ---@type DotMd.Config
  opts = {
-  picker = "snacks" -- or "fzf" or "telescope" based on your preference }, keys = {
+  root_dir = "~/dotmd" -- set it to your desired directory or remain at it is picker = "snacks" -- or "fzf" or "telescope" based on your preference default_split = "none" -- or "vertical" or "horizontal" based on your preference }, keys = {
   {